Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 What supplies do I need to start a cleaning business?

-You only need a start kit to get your cleaning business off the ground.
+You only need a starter kit to get your cleaning business off the ground.
 In fact, most new cleaners start with basic tools like:

 - All purpose cleaner